joe-antognini/joe-antognini.github.io/_posts/2021-01-02-steins-paradox.md

 ## Why does Stein's paradox not hold in two dimensions?

 Let's now turn to the second counterintuitive property of Stein's paradox: what's so special about three dimensions?
+We saw a hint that three dimensions is special since the mode of the $$\chi^2$$ distribution is 0 for one and two dimensions, but is $$D - 2$$ for higher numbers of dimensions.
+But as I pointed out, that came about from representing the entire $$\rho^2$$ distribution by its mode, and it's not really obvious why we should pick the mode in particular rather than, say, the mean or median.

-It is not hard to see why the James-Stein estimator doesn't help in one dimension --- we arrived at the James-Stein estimator by separating the sample into two components, one along the direction to the true mean, and the other as a residual component perpendicular to the first.
+Thinking back to our geometric argument, it is not hard to see why the James-Stein estimator doesn't help in one dimension --- we arrived at the James-Stein estimator by separating the sample into two components, one along the direction to the true mean, and the other as a residual component perpendicular to the first.
 But in one dimension there is no residual component!
-By shrinking your estimate towards the origin you introduce some bias, but this is not counterbalanced by the reduction in variance.
+By shrinking your estimate towards the origin you introduce some bias, but this is not counterbalanced by any reduction in variance.

 But what about the two dimensional case?
 Here again we unfortunately must wave our hands.
 In the two dimensional case we do, in fact, reduce the variance by